 First game in major league history

-The Fort Wayne Kekiongas defeated the Cleveland Forest Citys on May 4, 1871 in the first game of the National Association.
+The Fort Wayne Kekiongas defeated the Cleveland Forest Citys on May 4, 1871 in the first game of the National Association at the Kekionga Base Ball Grounds.
 Full play-by-play for the game is available from Retrosheet.
 Some notable firsts in the game:

 - Deacon White led off the game with a double off Bobby Mathews, thus recording the first ever hit and extra base hit.